zf81/crontab/README.md

-Created a VM through Azure (CRON_scratchmachine_group) Used VM IP, username, and password to connect to VM through own terminal sudo apt-get update git clone (inserted URL of repository)
+Created a VM through Azure (CRON_scratchmachine_group) Used IP address of VM, username, and password to connect to VM on local terminal
+$ sudo apt-get update
+git clone (inserted URL of repository)
 $ crontab -h
 $ ls -l